matilhaestudio/ionic-kickstart-components/README.md

 # Matilha Comoditize

-A project based on Ionic Framework that uses components architecturegit push -u origin master
+A project based on Ionic Framework that uses components architecture.
+This project aims to provide codes for the most common features for mobile and web apps.

 ##Already done:
 - Ionic side menu mode component